-- Pick on Someone Your Own Size : Brandi's mom, Toni's, Crowning Moment of Awesome, against an Amoral Attorney.
+- Pick on Someone Your Own Size : Brandi's mom, and Toni's, against an Amoral Attorney.

 - "The Reason You Suck" Speech : Brandi gives one to her friend Kyle.
 She calls him out on his careless behaviour, and tells him that him seeing everything as "fun" is nice in his own life, but not in hers.
 However, it is recognized as unfair from her, as he is basically the most honest and spontaeous friend frequenting her.

 - The Snark Knight : Brandi and Kyle are initially played like this.
 He is sure to lampshade the "only independant minds Surrounded by Idiots" part and analyzes why he thinks it is the case when he incrimines the other student's lack of knowledge of the world outside what they learn in school and in the church.
 Brandi criticizes his view by demonstrating his superiority is mostly coming from his inability to take his life seriously.

 - Sugar-and-Ice Personality : Brandi.